RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 A set of example files and example data can be downloaded from our respository at https://bitbucket.org/redvoxhi/redvox-api900-python-reader/downloads/examples-v2.2.0.zip

 Download and extract the files.
 This should produce a new directory called `examples-v2.2.0`.
-Inside this directory you will find several .py files, each providing examples for different functionally our SDK provides.
+Inside this directory you will find several .py files, each providing examples for different functionality our SDK provides.

 To run these examples: